Club of the Year

 This year’s Club of the Year winner is the Cheltenham Motor Club, which caters to motor enthusiasts.
 The club has won the prestigious Campaign for Real Ale (CAMRA) Club of the Year award for the third time, having also taken home the title in 2013 and 2017.

 This friendly and welcoming club, established in 1906, has six real ales and three real ciders on tap.
 It also boasts a draught German beer, a bottled Belgian beer range and two craft keg lines.
 The club is decorated with motoring paraphernalia and pump clips and continues to run a beer festival every year.

-Club of the Year Winner 2019
+Hear from the Club of the Year Winner 2019

 Take a look inside the Cheltenham Motor Club, this year’s winner of the Club of the Year award.
 Hear from Neil Way, the Club Steward, on what it’s like to be a three-time winner.